 (3) Prior to the installation of the lantern referred to in condition (2) above, manufacturers details of the proposed lantern shall be submitted to and approved in writing by the Local Planning Authority.
-Reason: In the interests of residential amenity.

 (4) The lantern hereby approved shall not be illuminated except during the hours that the premises to which it relates is open for business.